 This is Jem

-- Names Except for the names most characters go by, many main characters in Jem have full names.
+- Names Except for the names most characters go by, some of which are actually nicknames, many main characters in Jem have full names.
 A first name and last name.
-Most of these appeared only in the cartoon, and not on merchandise like the dolls.
-Some of these names represent their connection to each other, like being sisters (Benton) or cousins (Montgomery), or heritage (Alonso).
+Most of these full names appeared only in the cartoon, and not on merchandise like the dolls.
+Some of these names represent their connection to each other, like being sisters (Benton) or cousins (Montgomery), or origin (Alonso).

 - Characters The main character is Jem, who is infact a secret identity created by Jerrica.
-The Holograms, Kimber, Aja, Shana, is the band behind Jem.
-Raya (The Holograms) and Jetta (The Misfits) joined their bands later.
+The Holograms: Kimber, Aja, Shana, is the band behind Jem.
 A very important character is Synergy, which is not just a computer, but has a female body in holographic form aswell.
-The Misfits are the main rivals for the Holograms, and created a tension for the cartoon.
-Rio is the main male role as the boyfriend of Jerrica, and sometimes apparently even for Jem.
+The Misfits: Pizzazz, Roxy, and Stormer, are the main rivals of the Holograms, and created a tension for the cartoon.
+Rio is the main male role as the boyfriend of Jerrica, and sometimes even for Jem.
 The Misfits manager, Eric Raymond, is a big part of the story in the 80's cartoon.
+Raya (also part of The Holograms) and Jetta (part of The Misfits) joined their bands later.
 Then there are friends and relatives.
 I made a character classification list to classify the order of importance.

 - Music The music was almost the main thing about Jem, and it was extremely well written!
 The genre was referred to as "rock" back then, but is perhaps leaning towards what we today refer to as "pop", but also included lots of different music styles from time to time.
 It could be lighthearted and cute, but was often quite deep and mature.
-Jem song writers Anne Bryant, Ford Kinder, and Barry Harman were very important in creating the unique sound of Jem.
-The amazing singing voices Britta Phillips, Ellen Bernfeld, and Gordon Grody, among several background singers, hold a very special place in our hearts.
+Jem song writers Anne Bryant, Ford Kinder, and Barry Harman did an absolutely amazing job in creating the unique sound of Jem.
+The beautiful and extremely talented singing voices Britta Phillips (Jem), Ellen Bernfeld (Pizzazz), and Gordon Grody (Riot), among several others, hold a very special place in our hearts.

-- Band Jem and the Holograms is a band, the dolls came with very well made specific instruments, and they actually play their instruments in the cartoon.
-A few of them switched instrument in the development stages, or in the carton or even in later interpretations.
-They are not simply a group of dancers dancing.
+- Band Jem and the Holograms is a band, the dolls came with very well made specific instruments, and the characters actually play their instruments in the cartoon.
+A few of them switched instruments in the cartoon aswell as in later interpretations.
+They are not simply a group of dancers!

 - Origins Jem characters have many different origins, which is part of who these characters are.